 Additionally, you'll need to ensure the milestones set out in your engagement plans are clear, actionable, and consultative.
 Doing so will help keep both you and your customers accountable, and position you as their trusted advisor.

-CS-led mutual engagement help you drive customer engagements
+CS-led mutual engagement plans help you drive customer engagements

 Mutual engagement plans can act as a guide for your customers' relationships, both internally and externally.